faraaz-bot/memory-testing/docs/performance/performance.rst

 problem size:

 * Even-length problems.
 * When the batch size is even, or any higher dimension is even.
-Ticket for this feature is `SWDEV-208963 <http://ontrack-internal.amd.com/browse/SWDEV-208963>`_.
 * A fallback compute-as-complex algorithm via embedding

 For the even and batched methods, this requires an extra kernel call,